Department of World Languages and Cultures

 The Department of World Languages and Cultures (WOLC) offers a wide array of language and culture courses in Arabic/Middle Eastern Studies, American Sign Language, French, German, and Spanish.
 Our students become leaders, professionals and innovators in community, national and international organizations, and in professions of law, education, and business, and more.
 Through our commitment to a better understanding of world cultures and languages, we proudly sponsor the Arnaud and Edwards as well as the Mozelle Powell endowment scholarships that have enabled our students to pursue the study of world languages both on the SHSU campus and abroad.

-The department’s dedicated faculty conduct cutting-edge scholarship in languages, cultures and literatures as they intersect globally-engaged issues on diversity, multilingualism and multiculturalism.
+The department’s dedicated faculty conduct cutting-edge scholarship in languages, cultures and literatures as they intersect globally-engaged issues of multilingualism and multiculturalism.
 Our faculty have published numerous books and research articles in these areas and beyond.
 With rigor we devote ourselves to understanding the cultural impact and transformative potential of languages and cultures in a global community.

 Highlights